irawidyasrirezeki/pku-shop/README.md

 6. **Products ↔ Wishlists**: One-to-Many relationship (1 product can appear in multiple wishlists).

 ## Program Description
-This project is an **e-commerce platform** designed to manage products, users, and transactions efficiently.
+This project is an **e-commerce platform (Pku-Shop)** designed to manage products, users, and transactions efficiently.
 The key functionalities include:

 1. **Banner Management (`banners` table)**
    Used to display promotional banners on the website.
 Admins can activate or deactivate banners and associate them with images and descriptions.